 I prioritised.
 Sure, everything felt like a priority given the gravity of my child’s near-death experience and diagnosis with autoimmune disease, but I’d established I couldn’t do everything on the list all at once.
 Sugar free, wheat free, and organic in one hit was too much.
 I decided to continue gradually eliminating sugar from the pantry by not replacing offending items once they’d run out, and to go organic first.
-I also made a mental note NOT to re-buy any pantry items that were not real food (you know, those items that are more like highly processed ‘substances’ than they are food).
+I also made a mental note NOT to re-buy any pantry items that were not real food — you know, those items that are more highly processed edible substances than they are food.
 I’d get rid of the unnatural stuff first, then learn what to prepare for my family instead.

 AND, I had a glass of the non-organic stuff, all for the sake of the purge, of course.
 The empty non-organic bottle of red could then be thrown out, after all.

 The point is that I still got there.
-Here (we’re never really ‘there’ right?).
+Here.
+We’re never really ‘there’ right?
 I met myself where I was at, accepted my flaws and drank to them.
 I then started a mountain of a challenge in a way that was manageable for me.
-Even if that was with an occasional glass of wine in hand.
+With an occasional glass of wine in hand.